Click here for a complete list of CME opportunities.

 (iii) a false-positive anti-HBc antibody result.

-Most guidelines agree that individuals with isolated HBV core antibody positivity should be vaccinated for hepatitis B, because of low rates of anamnestic response and data that these individuals remain susceptible to infection.
+Most guidelines agree that individuals with isolated HBV core antibody positivity should receive vaccination for hepatitis B because of low rates of anamnestic response and data that these individuals remain susceptible to infection.

 Some guidelines suggest that those patients who are negative for HBsAg and antibody to HBsAg but positive for hepatitis B total core antigen antibody should be screened for chronic occult HBV infection by determination of HBV load by HBV DNA PCR (Aberg 2014a).
 Certainly, in the setting of isolated HBcAb positivity clinicians should have a low threshold to screen for occult hepatitis B infection, especially if there are specific risk factors or if transaminitis is present.

-For initial screening in HIV-infected individuals, guidelines agree that all should be screened for HCV at entry into care (Aberg 2014a; European 2011).
+Guidelines agree that all PLWH should be screened for HCV at entry into care (Aberg 2014a; European 2011).
 The Infectious Disease Society of America (IDSA) HIV primary care guidelines recommend that:

-(i) HIV-infected patients should be screened for HCV infection upon initiation of care by a test for HCV antibody;
+(i) PLWH should be screened for HCV infection upon initiation of care by a test for HCV antibody;

 (ii) positive HCV antibody test results should be confirmed by measurement of HCV RNA levels by PCR; and